The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

-An evaluation of level of reflection (and its impacts) is particularly important in the context of adding new features or functionality.
-In the case of a reflective interpretability approach, it is possible that adding additional information for a distressed user to reflect on might actually disincentivize engaging with AI-mediated mental health support.
-Multiple studies~\cite{song2024typing, siddals2024happened, jung2025ve} describe how a major incentive for engaging with AI-mediated mental health support was the ease at which users felt able to find support from general purpose chatbots, and the level of agency they felt with regards to how that support progressed (including when and where they could access support).
-Adding additional scaffolding, such as prompting a user to input information about their close friends (as part of an advance directive) or guiding them through support boundaries, could make users feel overwhelmed or surveilled, and result in an additional barrier to accessing support.
+Further empirical research is necessary to better understand what kinds of design approaches to presenting this information to users spur a greater sense of reflection and interpretation.
+An evaluation of level of reflection (and its impacts) is thus particularly important in the context of adding new features or functionality.
 More qualitative research is needed, including interviews with service users, to better understand what forms of scaffolding would not make accessing support less acceptable to users in distress.
-However, as an intermediate step, interface designers could use measures of agency and intervention acceptability from past mental health research (such as the State Hope Scale~\cite{snyder1996development} or the Program Feedback Scale~\cite{schleider2019virtual}) to evaluate whether the addition of new reflective interpretability mechanisms served the purpose of increasing a user's feelings of agency in their care (the State Hope Scale) without reducing their willingness to engage with support (the Program Feedback Scale).
+However, as an intermediate step, interface designers could use measures of agency and intervention acceptability from past mental health research (such as the State Hope Scale~\cite{snyder1996development} or the Program Feedback Scale~\cite{schleider2019virtual}) to evaluate whether the addition of new reflective interpretability mechanisms serves the purpose of increasing a user's feelings of agency in their care (the State Hope Scale) without reducing their willingness to engage with support (the Program Feedback Scale).
+In addition, it is important to also consider how the process of interpretation and reflection can be extremely diverse across cultures, including when associated with technology use.
+The creation of culturally-sensitive scales to measure reflection and interpretation of outputs, drawn from research on cultural differences in how people interpret new information~\cite{cheon2021cultural} and news~\cite{shin2022effects}, could be helpful alongside qualitative interviews.
+A slower and more reflective use of chatbots for AI-mediated mental health support might also be less costly (through reduced usage), and metrics around total engagement and usage could be incorporated into measures of reflective interpretability.